Tranquilo-Organization/Tranquilo-Backend/README.md

 TranquiloSystem is a backend system built using ASP.NET Core Web API, designed with a layered architecture to separate concerns and improve maintainability.
 The system consists of the following layers:

 ### 1. API Layer
 This layer is responsible for handling HTTP requests and providing endpoints for various operations.
-Current functionalities include:

-- **Controllers:** Defines API endpoints and handles HTTP requests.
-Currently, the AccountController includes endpoints for user login and registration.
-- **Migrations:** Database migration files for managing schema updates.

 ### 2. Business Logic Layer (BLL)
 This layer contains the core business logic, such as handling the data flow between the API and DAL.
 Key components include: